Extending Electrical Circuit Wiring

 Tools Required: Basic Electricians Pouch Hand Tools, electric drill, auger bits and extension cord.

 Estimated Time: Depends on personal level experience, ability to work with tools and install electrical circuit wiring.

 Notice: Installing additional electrical circuit wiring should be done according to local and national electrical codes with a permit and be inspected.

-The Most Common Problem when Installing Circuit Wiring from a Light Switch
+Common Problem when Installing Circuit Wiring from a Light Switch

 - Extending Electrical Circuit Wiring